AbdurRafay01/translator_flask_app/README.md

-## Welcome
+## Language Translator App using Google API, SocketIO, Flask

-Hello.
-Want to get started with Flask quickly?
-Good.
-You came to the right place.
-This Flask application framework is pre-configured with **Flask-SQLAlchemy**, **Flask-WTF**, **Fabric**, **Coverage**, and the **Bootstrap** frontend (among others).
-This will get your Flask app up and running on Heroku or PythonAnywhere quickly.
-Use this starter, boilerplate for all you new Flask projects.
-Cheers!
+This Flask application is build with flask boiler-plate produced by real-python.
+Due to non availability of a translation API, this application is unable to perform translations.
+Thank you